withastro/docs/TRANSLATING.md

 ### Checklist

+It can be confusing to know what exactly should be reviewed!
+Mostly, what we are looking for is another pair of eyes to catch any obvious mistakes.
+If that is all you do, you have been a HUGE help!

+Just ask yourself: does anything seem "out of place" or "unusual" when I read it?
+Are there typos or any unusual words choices that I would not expect to read?
+This might not mean the translation is "wrong" but *is* worth mentioning if a word choice is distracting when reading documentation.

-It can be confusing to know what exactly should be reviewed, so here are some questions you can ask yourself while reviewing translations:
+If you want to take your reviews to the next level, here are some more questions you can ask yourself while reviewing translations:

 - Is the translation correctly written following the translated language's norms and practices?
 - Did the translation deviate from the original in a way that important information is being missed somehow?